 Robert L. Hill Distinguished Senior Award

 - Chad Hobson

-Established in 1989 by Dr. Ann R. Hill in memory of her husband Dr. Robert Hill, a professor of economics at Lynchburg College who served for many years as chair of the Department of Economics.
+Established in 1989 by Dr. Ann R. Hill in memory of her husband Dr. Robert Hill, a professor of economics at University of Lynchburg who served for many years as chair of the Department of Economics.
 Prior to joining the College’s faculty, Dr. Hill was with the Federal Reserve in Washington, D.C.
 He was a strong advocate of academic excellence, particularly as expressed in a well-rounded liberal arts education, and the Hill Award exemplifies that perspective.
 The award is given each year to a graduating senior who ranks in the top two percent of the class, has pursued a challenging and rigorous academic curriculum, and has exhibited involvement in campus and/or community life.

 Richard Clarke Sommerville Scholarship Award